1°/ Server with a single client at a time

-- The client id is a unique identifier that is sent to the client juste after the acception of the connection.
+- the client id is a unique identifier that is sent to the client juste after the acception of the connection.

 Server.java :